bzhanglab/GENCODE_V42_reference/README.md

 # GENCODE_V42_reference

-These scripts were developed to prepare matched genomics references, indexes, and protein database for proteogenomics data processing and downstream analysis.
-Although it was initiated by the [CPTAC](https://proteomics.cancer.gov/programs/cptac) group, the idea of matched references, indexes, and protein databased may benefit the proteogenomics community.
+These scripts were developed to prepare matched genomic references, indexes, and protein database for proteogenomics data processing and downstream analysis.
+Although it was initiated by the [CPTAC](https://proteomics.cancer.gov/programs/cptac) group, the idea of matched references, indexes, and protein databased across multi-omics may benefit the proteogenomics community.

 More details can be found [were](https://github.com/bzhanglab/GENCODE_V42_reference/blob/main/doc/GENCODE_V42_readme.pdf)

 ## Usage